 Truthfully, on some level, every Christian sacrifices something to follow Jesus, right?

 Hey, when we follow Jesus, we must give up things we hold dear.
-If you’re a pastor’s wife, that’s time, privacy, freedom, money, creativity and much more.
+If you’re a pastor’s wife, that’s time, privacy, freedom, money, creativity, and much more.

-But, none of those things are not worthy to be compared with what He has in store for us anyway.
+But, none of those things are worthy to be compared with what He has in store for us anyway.
 So, it’s ok.
 We all have to give up SOMETHING.

 When I was a young twenty-something, my “cost” was a gorgeous – but unbelieving – boyfriend.
 His faith in Jesus was weak and I knew eventually it was going to be him or me.
-I chose me and left the relationship so I could live as God wanted me to live.
+I chose myself and left the relationship so I could live as God wanted me to live.
 Jesus was worth it.
 It costs to follow Jesus.

 Back to Encouraging words for a pastor’s wife…